 The business introduces new products into existing markets with the aim of selling the new product to existing customer groups.
-For example Microsoft with their Xbox2 game console introduced the Kinect, an add on that allows customers to play without the use of a controller, much like the Nintendo Wii.
-This is an example of a new product which simply needs to be added onto the existing model aimed at the existing market.
+For example Microsoft with their new Xbox One X 4k game console have added 4k capabilities to their console.
+This is an example of a new feature which has been added onto the existing model aimed at the existing market.
 Product Development is a medium risk strategy as the business is familiar with the market.

 3. Ansoff Matrix: Market Development